EMU Early Childhood Satellite Clinics

 Assessment and Therapy Services

-Behavioral health services (including no-cost assessment and therapy services) are currently available at the EMU Children's Institute, The Collaborative: YMCA Ypsilanti Child Development Center, the Ford Early Learning Center, and the Beatty Early Learning Center (also coming soon to the Perry Early Learning Center).
+Behavioral health services (including no-cost assessment and therapy services) are currently available at the EMU Children's Institute, The Collaborative: YMCA Ypsilanti Child Development Center, the Ford Early Learning Center, the Beatty Early Learning Center, and the Perry Early Learning Center.
 These satellite clinics provide assessment, parent-guidance, and child therapy for issues such as:

-Services are provided by clinical psychology graduate students under the supervision of a licensed EMU clinical psychology faculty member and take place at the centers or virtually through a confidential zoom platform.
+Services are provided by clinical psychology graduate students under the supervision of a licensed clinical psychologist and take place at the centers or virtually through a confidential zoom platform.
 Appointments are available during CBHC clinic hours.
 If your child attends the EMU Children's Institute, the Ypsilanti YMCA Child Development Center, the Ford Early Learning Center, or the Beatty Early Learning Center and you are interested in services, please complete this online questionnaire.

 We hope to continue expanding our behavioral health services to other early learning centers in the future.
-If your child does not attend one of these centers but you are looking for services, please complete the Community Behavioral Health Clinic Child Client Application.
+If your child does not attend one of these centers but you are looking for services, please complete the Community Behavioral Health Clinic General Child Client Application

 Donate to the Early Childhood Satellite Clinics